Operation Vulcan: Final attacks

 On 29 April, a final attempt was made on the Eighth Army front to capture Djebels Srafi and Terhouna in the hope to break out to the Cape Bon peninsula.
-The inexperienced 169th Infantry Brigade of 56th (London) Infantry Division had only been on the front for 48 hours having just arrived after a 3300 mi journey from Syria.
-The attack on the hills held by the German 90th Light Infantry Division failed with 250 casualties.
+The responsibility for keeping the left flank of Montgomery was to fall on the 2nd New Zealand Division and the 201st Guards Brigade, while the main coastal assault was to be led by the 4th Indian Division.
+The attack went in - capturing Djebel Terhouna, a strategic high ground five miles north of Enfidaville.
+The hill was held and Axis counterattacks were repelled the following day.
+This was followed by an attack by the 169th Infantry Brigade of 56th (London) Infantry Division.
+The division was inexperienced, and had only been on the front for 48 hours having just arrived after a 3300 mi journey from Syria.
+They were to attack Djebel Srafi a hill that lay just before the area of Hammamet which were held by the German 90th Light Infantry Division.
+The attack went in and succeeded in taking the position, but a German counterattack combined with British artillery attempting to fend of the attack caused panic forcing the brigade to retreat having suffered less than 250 casualties.
 The result of this convinced Montgomery and Alexander that an Eighth Army attack north from Enfidaville, into strongly-held and difficult terrain, would not succeed.

 By 1 May, the seizure of Hill 609 forced the Germans to retreat to a defensive line near the Garaet Achkel salt lake only 20 km from Bizerte.
 Kef en Nsour was taken on 2 May which overlooked the Mateur plain.
 Mateur itself was taken and US forces came within thirteen miles of Bizerte, north of Achkel, as the Axis forces moved south on Tunis attempting to find refuge at Cape Bon.